vedantchavan004/mediapipe_test/README.md

-# mediapipe_test

-# 🎻 Violin Posture Feedback System using MediaPipe Pose
+# Posture Feedback System using MediaPipe Pose

 This project provides **real-time visual posture feedback** from a video.
 It analyzes the **right arm posture** using MediaPipe Pose and highlights the **elbow** and **arm color** based on posture.